ReaganAntony/Multiple-Linear-with-Python/README.md

-For beginners : Cleaning the data, EDA, and Mutliple-Linear
+Cleaning the data, EDA, and Mutliple-Linear

 Hope it will help you!